 Stage I for the Anxious Breakup Victim is “Shock & Awe:“

-In the campaign to win back the object of your desire, this stage will most often include regular and methodical text diatribes (aka, “terror texting”), along with emails and voicemails in futile attempts to recon the defector – while each time, vowing not to send another – only to do so within hours.
-This stage is rife with a fuzzy logic that there is just the right combination of words and dire pleading to get them to reconsider.
+In the campaign to win back the object of your desire, this stage will often include regular and methodical text diatribes (aka, “terror texting”), along with emails and voicemails in futile attempts to recon the defector – while each time, vowing not to send another – only to do so within hours.
+This period is rife with a fuzzy logic that there is just the right combination of words and dire pleading to get them to reconsider.
 Like reminding them that no one will ever love them the way you do.
-Sure!
-How could this not work?
-And, what if you add some tears?
-How ’bout a $15,000 engagement ring?!
 It is wise to keep a dose or two of Ativan, Xanax, or Klonopin readily available to prevent the inevitable emotional meltdown or impulsive purchase.
-I took some during a long mountain bike ride after my breakup, and passed-out midway on a remote hillside.
-At least I didn’t pedal to another jewelry store.
-And, offering to do everything now that you were unwilling to do while in the relationship is a colossal ‘red-flag’ to yourself.
-Pay attention to it.
-The color of desperation is ‘safety orange’, and people will only pass you by with a look of extreme caution.
+I took Xanax during a long mountain bike ride after my breakup, and passed-out midway on a remote hillside.
+And, offering to do everything now that you were unwilling to do while in the relationship is a colossal ‘red-flag.’
+To yourself.

 Remedy for Stage I:

-Next, change all venues you regularly frequented together, such as gyms, bars, naughty shops, theaters, cafes, Pottery Barn, etc. You could probably use the change of scenery anyhow.
-And, no matter what month the breakup occurs, it will seem everyone else you know is in a happy, healthy, sexually charged relationship.
-Even your ugliest and socially stunted of friends will somehow secure mates during this time, then say asinine things like, “Hey, when you get a new partner let us know so we can double-date!”
-Ignore these dumdums.
-Look at them with pity as you would passengers on a doomed flight.
-They are headed toward imminent demise on account of their absurdity and lack of self awareness.
+Change all venues you regularly frequented together, such as gyms, bars, naughty shops, theaters, cafes, Pottery Barn, etc. You could probably use the change of scenery anyhow.
+And, no matter what month the breakup occurs, it will seem everyone else you know is in a happy, healthy, sexually-charged relationship.
+Even your ugliest and socially stunted of friends will somehow secure mates during this time, then say asinine things like, “Hey, when you get a new partner let us know so we can double-date.”
 And, skip rebound dating for now, under the presumption that “The quickest way to get over one, is to get under another.”
 This is a brief distractor and, invariably, turns into date-therapy and sound-boarding your problems on to some innocent philanthropist kind enough to get naked with this woeful, depressed version of you.
-Your sole focus is making it to the next phase while limiting any carnage to yourself or some unsuspecting prey from Match.com.
+Your sole focus is making it to the next phase while limiting any carnage to yourself or some unsuspecting prey from Tinder.

 Stage II for the Anxious Breakup Victim is “Death-by-Analysis“: